Berkeley-MDes/tdf-fa24-equilet/_tutorials/installation_compilation/p2_pw_tutorial/README.md

 <img src="particle_signup.png" width="40%" />
 </p>

 1. [register and set up your *Photon 2* device](https://setup.particle.io/) with the Particle.io platform, associated with your new account (note that the [Chrome browser](https://www.google.com/chrome/) is recommended and sometimes required when using Particle).
-Make sure to write down your device name - we'll use it later.

 <p align="center">
 <img src="particle_setup.png" width="90%" />